thomsoncf/ai-chat-cloudflare-assistant-ui-neon/README.md

 ### Set up Neon

+We use Neon for Postgres and Authentication.
+The schema is currently very simple and only includes the users_sync table but we can expand for agent memory and application data.
+[Drizzle](https://orm.drizzle.team/) is used for database schema management.

 Sign up for a Neon account and create a new project: [Neon](https://neon.com/signup)

-Enable Neon Auth, navigate to Configuration > Environment Variables > React and copy the variables to the `.env` file, replacing the placeholder values.
+Next, enable Neon Auth, navigate to Configuration > Environment Variables > React and copy the variables to the `.env` file, replacing the placeholder values.

-### Set up Assistant UI
+### Set up Assistant UI Cloud

+We use Assistant UI for AI chat functionality and Assistant UI Cloud for persisting the chat history.

-Sign up for a Assistant UI account and create a new project: [Assistant UI](https://cloud.assistant-ui.com/)
+Sign up for a Assistant UI Cloud account and create a new project: [Assistant UI Cloud](https://cloud.assistant-ui.com/)

 From there, copy the project base URL and project slug and add them to the `.env` file.
 Optionally, you can also generate an API key and add it to the `.env` file.
 This is not required for the base setup of this template but useful for additional features.